rehanahmad32454/library-management-system-project-in-c/readme.md

-hello friends i have created this simple project in file handling in c language,basically i have made two department first is BCA and second is BBM department section.in this project.also librarian id authentication. only one librarian can register in this project and login after login librarian can manage book records.in other a student section is a common section student where student can issue book,return book etc.and one more section where user can manage his/her passwords.
+Library Management System
+This project is a simple Library Management System implemented in C language using file handling.
+It is designed to manage books in a library across two departments: BCA (Bachelor of Computer Applications) and BBM (Bachelor of Business Management).
+The system includes functionalities for librarian authentication, book management, and student book transactions.

+Features
+1. Librarian Authentication
+Registration: Only one librarian can register in the system.
+Login: The registered librarian can log in to manage the book records.
+2. Department Sections
+BCA Department: Manage and issue books specific to the BCA department.
+BBM Department: Manage and issue books specific to the BBM department.
+3. Book Management
+Add Book: Librarian can add new books to the library.
+View Books: Librarian can view the list of all books available in the library.
+Delete Book: Librarian can remove books from the library records.
+4. Student Section
+Issue Book: Students can issue books from the library.
+Return Book: Students can return books they have issued.
+View Issued Books: Students can view the list of books they have currently issued.
+5. Password Management
+Change Password: The user (librarian or student) can manage and update their passwords.